 Support and resistance levels are significant levels on the asset chart that the price has a chance of retracing from.
 Trading on breakouts and trend reversals is a popular method of choosing market entries.

 Support and resistance lines are the most obvious technical analysis indicator.
-At the very least, you should give them a chance because a lot of investors and traders all over the world rely on the use of them.
+At the very least, you should give them a chance because a lot of investors and traders all over the world rely on them daily.

 Support and resistance lines on the chart